roswelly/polymarket-arbitrage-bot/README.md

-# Trading Strategies
+# Polymarekt Arbitrage Trading Strategies

-This document explains the five arbitrage strategies implemented in the bot.
+This polymarket arbitrage trading bot utilizes the five arbitrage strategies implemented in the bot.

 ## Overview